mralamdari/titanic-survival-prediction-2021/Readme.txt

-In This Project, With the use of Machine learning algorithms, Chance of survival in taitanic is predicted.
+In This Project, With the use of Machine learning algorithms, The chance of survival in the titanic accident is being predicted.

-Do you wanna know if you were on the titanic, How much would be your chance of surviving?
+Do you want to know if you were on the titanic, How much would be your chance of surviving?
 You can try it here ;)